lorien/grab/docs2/source/grab_proxy.rst

 Proxy List Source
 -----------------

-You need to setup proxy list manager with details of source that manager will load proxies from.
-Use `g.proxylist.set_source` method those first positional argument defines the type of source.
+You need to setup the proxy list manager with details of the source that manager will load proxies from.
+Using the `g.proxylist.set_source` method, the first positional argument defines the type of source.
 Currently, two types are supported:
-"file" and "remote"
+"file" and "remote".

 Example of loading proxies from local file::